taherromdhane/taherromdhane/README.md

 ### Hi there 👋

+I am Taher Romdhane, an engineering student at Telecom Paris.
+I am majoring in Data Science, and I like to code and work on innovative projects !

 <!--
 **taherromdhane/taherromdhane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.